jaimeiniesta/metainspector/README.md

 * `MetaInspector::TimeoutError`.
 When fetching a web page has taken too long.
 * `MetaInspector::RequestError`.
 When there has been an error on the request phase.
 Examples: page not found, SSL failure, invalid URI.
 * `MetaInspector::ParserError`.
 When there has been an error parsing the contents of the page.
-Example: trying to parse an image file.
+* `MetaInspector::NonHtmlError`.
+When the contents of the page was not HTML.
+See also the `allow_non_html_content` option

 ## Examples